Robotic-Developer-Road/Rolling-Bonxai/README.md

 ![Rolling Map Demo 2](docs/chunk_retrieval.gif)
 Full Video Here: https://youtu.be/h4DjMLnnrf4

-**Chunks that have been mapped before but not currently in memory are deserialized and loaded into memory** depending on position. **In the short interim period where chunk retrival (an io process) is in progress, they are Black.**
+**Chunks that have been mapped before but not currently in memory are deserialized and loaded into memory** depending on position. **In the short interim period where chunk retrieval (an io process) is in progress, they are Black.**

 ## Using Rolling-Bonxai
 ### Setup
 1. Pull in Rolling-Bonxai repo into your ROS 2 workspace
 2. Build it using `colcon build  --cmake-args -DCMAKE_BUILD_TYPE=Release` preferably
 3. Setup the configs (see below)
 4. Launch your camera.
 Make sure it has a valid TF (from map - odom - baselink)
 5. `Inside rolling_map.launch.py`, change the remapping of the /cloud_in topic to the topic where your pointcloud is produced.